Connect wireless rear speakers to your Samsung soundbar for surround sound

 Connecting the speakers or subwoofer that came with your soundbar is super easy as they are already coded to work together from the factory.
 Simply plug them into an electrical outlet.
 You'll know that they're connected once the blue indicator glows on the connected device.

-Rear Speaker Kits will need some assembly, though.
+Rear Speaker Kits will need some assembly, though (except for the SWA-9500S).
 And you can always connect the speakers manually if the need ever arises, like after resetting the soundbar.
 If the LINK LED indicator is blinking, follow the ID SET steps to connect it again.

 Assembling the Rear Speaker Kit